Slmudd02/louisville_hate_crimes/README.md

 ## About

 This project will be about Louisville Kentucky hate crimes.
-Specifically against African Americans, and  how they raised after the murder of Breonna Taylor.
+Specifically against African Americans, and  how the hate crime rates  raised after the murder of Breonna Taylor.
 Breonna Taylor was a 26 year old African American  killed by the Louisville police department on March 13th 2020.
-There were "Black Lives Matter" protest that took place after the news spread about this incident.
-Very emotional, and scary time in this city.
+There were "Black Lives Matter" protests that took place after the news spread about this incident.
+It was a very emotional, and scary time in this city.

 ## Source